thechargedneutron/ExpertAF/README.md

 ## Dataset and path

-We create the following weakly-supervised training and testing data for ExpertAF:
+We create the following weakly-supervised training and testing data for ExpertAF.

-(insert table here)

-Note that the data follows the format for LLaVA-style training (insert link).
+Note that the data follows the format for LLaVA-style training.

 The code also uses the following pre-extracted or trained features: